LineaLabs/lineapy/README.md

 #### Hosted Jupyter Environment

-In hosted Jupyter notebook environments such as JupyterHub, Google Colab, Kaggle or other environments that you do not start your notebook from CLI (such as Jupyter extension within VS Code), you need to install `lineapy` directly within your notebook first via:
+In hosted Jupyter notebook environments such as JupyterHub, Google Colab, Kaggle, Databricks or in any other environments that are not started using CLI (such as Jupyter extension within VS Code), you need to install `lineapy` directly within your notebook first via:

 ```ipython
 !pip install lineapy